 Monthly Tech-Tip | No tracking!
 No ads! |

 The body is Plainsman H570 (0.5-1% porosity).
-Notice the EBCT (engobe compatibility) test bars in front.
-These sandwich the body and the engobe together in a thin strip, differences in fired shrinkage curl the bar during firing (toward the higher shrinker).
+This piece is not glazed.
+The firing schedule is C10RPL.
+Notice the EBCT test bars in front (engobe compatibility).
+These sandwich the body and the L3954J engobe together in a thin strip, differences in fired shrinkage curl the bar during firing (toward the one of higher shrinkage).
 The straighter the bars fire the better the fit.
 My regular engobe for use on our buff stoneware, L3954N (Plainsman H550, 2-3% porosity), has lower fired shrinkage than this (since that body is less vitreous).
-This one increases the shrinkage (with 5% more nepheline syenite, 5% less silica and 3% less ball clay).
+This one increases that shrinkage (with 5% more nepheline syenite, 5% less silica and 3% less ball clay).
 This employs 10% Mason 6600 stain to produce the jet-black fired product.
+6600 is their cobalt black stain but the 6666 cobalt-free one should also work, both are suitable as body stains and recommended to 2300F (1260C) - cone 10 is technically above this limit but we have not encountered issues.

 Materials |